GeovRodri/zapimoveis-scraper/README.md

 ```

 #### Available search parameters:
-* Localization (string): location in which the search will be performed
+* localization (string): location in which the search will be performed
   * default: 'go+goiania++setor-marista'
   * The search string is available on the search url of zap imóveis.
 Eg: https://www.zapimoveis.com.br/aluguel/imoveis/rj+rio-de-janeiro+ilha-do-governador+cacuia/
 * num\_pages (int): Number of pages to scrape